CollinChiu/BIOS270-AU25/Writeups/writeup0/writeup3.md

 **Hints:**
 - You may import class and functions from `query_bacteria_db.py`.
 - Consider creating a **dictionary** mapping between protein IDs and their indices in h5 dataset to avoid repeated lookups using `list.index()`.

+create_bacteria_db.sh will create will create 3 tables.
+Try is to try writing into the database, but not to if the db is locked as another operations is writing into it.
+The except is if is currently being written in by another operation, to then to pause and then try again.